Severe weather & flooding - including storm surge

 - Protect sky lights with wire mesh and fit glass windows and doors with shutters or insect screens.

 - Have a supply of plastic shopping bags or sandbags to fill with sand for emergency storm water diversion.
 Sand for sandbagging can be obtained by contacting Council on 1300 883 699 or SES on 132 500.
-For tips on how to sandbag and prepare visit the Queensland Government Disaster Management web site.
+Tips on how to sandbag.

 Prepare yourself and your family